-It has now been identified that the COVID-19 virus has arrived in Maine with multiple cases diagnosed in a variety of regions of the state.
-LifeFlight of Maine has been working diligently to remain at the forefront of identifying the safest and most vigilant manner of transporting these critically ill patients from critical access systems to tertiary and quaternary hospitals within Maine and New England.
+As the number of COVID-19 cases has been on a steady rise over the last several weeks, LifeFlight of Maine continues to work diligently to maintain the highest levels of safety while transporting these critically ill patients from critical access systems to tertiary and quaternary hospitals within Maine and New England.
 Simultaneously, we have been working with pre-hospital staff to ensure that we are able to transport patients under investigation for COVID-19 (PUI) from remote portions of the state in a safe manner.

 We have developed Standard Operating Procedures (SOP) for patients with COVID-19.
 As recommendations evolve and are updated from the CDC, primary literature, and regional medical centers, we will make additional revisions.